Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 - Check the exception from `SendReliableToPeerAsync(...)` or `SendReliableToAsync(...)`.
 - Subscribe to `relay.Error` or listen for `NetworkRelayErrorEvent` for centralized error handling.
 - If the send timed out waiting for an acknowledgement, ensure the receiver is actually processing the message and not dropping it due to targeting, filtering, or duplicate suppression.
+- The acknowledgement timeout is controlled by `ReliableAcknowledgementTimeout`.
 - Remember that the async reliable APIs confirm relay-level acknowledgement, not arbitrary application work after the receive handler returns.

 ### Same-host UDP behaves strangely when both instances share the same port